FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 ### Remove module name paths

-This is non-mandatory parameter that specified list of paths that UniConfig will check if the intended change is relative to it and remove module-name of list entry key if specified.
+This is non-mandatory parameter that specified list of paths by which the UniConfig will remove the module-name of list entry key if specified (example: `protocol=openconfig-policy-types:BGP,bgp`, remove-module-name-path = `network-instances/network-instance=$.*/protocols/protocol`).
-The format of paths is the same as for `update-paths`.
+The format of paths is the same as for `replace-paths`.

 ### All type paths

-This is non-mandatory parameter that specified list of paths that UniConfig will check if the intended change is relative to it and provide GET request will ALL data type.
+This is non-mandatory parameter that specified list of paths by which the UniConfig will provide GET request will ALL data type.
 This feature is only for SONiC device type.
-The format of paths is the same as for `update-paths`.
+The format of paths is the same as for `replace-paths`.

 ### Dependency paths

-This is non-mandatory parameter that specified list of paths that UniConfig will check and order the intended changes according to it.
+This is non-mandatory parameter that specified list of paths by which the UniConfig will check and order the intended changes.
 The format of dependency paths is:
 - `before` - path without keys that will be ordered before the path specified in `after`.
 - `after` - path without keys that will be ordered after the path specified in `before`.